2028 Summer Paralympics: Sports

-A record 33 sports applied for inclusion in the Games; bids to reinstate CP football (football 7-a-side) and sailing, and bids for arm wrestling, beach paravolley, paraclimbing, para dance sport, golf, karate, powerchair football, surfing, and wheelchair handball as new sports.
+A record 33 sports applied for consideration by the IPC, including bids to reinstate CP football (formerly football 7-a-side) and sailing, and bids for arm wrestling, beach paravolley, paraclimbing, para dance sport, golf, karate, powerchair football, para surfing, and wheelchair handball as new sports.
+The IPC shortlisted paraclimbing and para surfing for consideration by the LA28 organizing committee, with paraclimbing being selected as the 23rd sport in June 2024.